Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 In our [previous post](https://zaltarba.github.io/blog/DataBaseCreation/), we explored how to fetch and store Binance candlestick data using HDF5, laying the groundwork for efficient data management in cryptocurrency research.
 Efficient data handling is crucial when dealing with large datasets, especially in the fast-paced world of crypto trading.

 Now, we're taking the next step in our journey by delving into the analysis of this data.
 This is the first part of a three-part series where we'll dive deep into estimating Bitcoin's volatility using different methods.
-Understanding volatility is key to making informed trading decisions, managing risk, and developing robust trading strategies.

-But first **Terminology Alert** : What is volatility ?

-Volatility is a fundamental concept in finance, representing the degree of variation in the price of a financial asset over time.
+**Terminology Alert** : Volatility is a fundamental concept in finance, representing the degree of variation in the price of a financial asset over time.
 In simpler terms, it measures how much and how quickly the value of an asset changes.

-However, it's important to note that volatility is not directly observable—it's a **hidden variable** that must be estimated from market data.
+It's important to note that volatility is not directly observable—it's a **hidden variable** that must be estimated from market data.
 Its value can vary depending on the estimation model used, making it a crucial yet complex component in financial analysis.

-High volatility indicates that an asset's price can change dramatically over a short period, signaling higher risk but also the potential for significant returns.
-Conversely, low volatility suggests more stable price movements, implying lower risk and steadier returns.

 There are two main types of volatility: